ESGF/esgf-compute-wps/README.md

 * WPS `make build-wps TARGET=testing`
 * Tasks `make build-wps TARGET=testing`

-The following commands will run the containers, mount the local source and open a shell.

-* WPS `make run-wps`
-* Tasks `make run-tasks`

 # Installation

 The deployment instructions and Helm chart can be found at [esgf-compute/charts](https://github.com/esgf-compute/charts).